-For fiscal 2009, the compensation for the Named Executive Officers of the Corporation consisted of three main components: base salary, annual bonus, and long-term incentive in the form of stock options, with the exception of the Chief Executive Officer, who is not granted any stock options as the Compensation Committee considers that his personal share-ownership level provides sufficient incentive and alignment with other shareholders' interests.
-Executives also benefit from the Corporation's group insurance plans; executives who contribute to the Corporation's group registered retirement plan may benefit from a contribution by the Corporation of up to 2% of their base salary in the Corporation's Deferred Profit Sharing Plan, on the same basis as all other employees.
+The compensation for the Named Executive Officers consists of three main components: base salary, annual bonus, and long-term incentive currently in the form of stock options, with the exception of the Chief Executive Officer, who is not granted any long-term incentive as the Compensation Committee considers that his personal share-ownership level provides sufficient incentive and alignment with the interest of other shareholders of the Corporation.
+With the exception of David Langlois and Don Freschi who were granted stock options upon their respective hire dates, no stock options have been granted to the Named Executive Officers during fiscal year 2010.
+Executives also benefit from the Corporation's group insurance plans.
+Executives who contribute to the Corporation's group registered retirement plan may benefit from a contribution by the Corporation of up to 2% of their base salary in the Corporation's Deferred Profit Sharing Plan, on the same basis as all other employees.
 The terms and conditions of employment contracts of certain of the Named Executive Officers' are described in the section entitled "Employment Agreements and Termination Benefits" below.